 What can your insurance do for you in the moment if you get hurt or sick on a trip?

-As soon as you’re able, call your travel insurance, or have a companion do it.
-Hummer says: “All the policies we sell, and most good policies, come with a 24/7 emergency contact line that can help you in a number of ways—mostly medical emergencies, but some can also help if you lose your wallet or passport.
-Have your policy number ready, tell them what happened, and ask: what does my policy cover?”
+As soon as you’re able, call your travel insurance or have a companion do it.
+Hummer says, “All the policies we sell, and most good policies, come with a 24/7 emergency contact line that can help you in a number of ways—mostly medical emergencies, but some can also help if you lose your wallet or passport.
+Have your policy number ready, tell them what happened, and ask, ‘What does my policy cover?’”

 The representatives will tell you what’s covered and the paperwork you’ll need to submit a claim.
 That usually includes statements from doctors about what happened to you, the care they provided, and the cost of the treatment; an accident or police report if the police were involved; and all receipts.
-That’s why it pays to call ASAP; it’s easier to get that information while you’re still in the clinic or hospital than after you’re home.
+That’s why it pays to call ASAP; it’s easier to get that information while you’re still in the clinic or hospital than after you arrive back home.

 Some travel insurance companies have a network of recommended medical providers and/or a telemedicine feature.